 How to Make Sheet Pan Southwest Chicken and Corn

-Preheat the oven to 425°F. In a large bowl, toss the chicken pieces with olive oil and the southwest seasoning until evenly coated.
-This step ensures the chicken roasts with deep flavor while staying juicy.
+- Preheat and Season: Preheat your oven to 425°F (218°C).
+In a large bowl, toss the chicken pieces, sliced peppers, and onions with the olive oil and southwest seasoning until everything is evenly coated.

 Simple Variations for Sheet Pan Southwest Chicken